justinbodnar/blackjack-ai/README.md

 This model will use the same data as prevous models, but now it will also contain a record of every card so far seen.
 The simulation implies the dealer is using a single deck until it runs out of cards, and then reshuffles them.

-The data set used contains roughyl 16,979 data points and can be found at /data_sets/blackjack.data.3 and /data_sets/blackjack.tags.3.
+The data set used contains roughly 16,979 data points and can be found at /data_sets/blackjack.data.3 and /data_sets/blackjack.tags.3.

 code to generate the data set